 Character Traits of Good Coaches

-Coaching qualifications assist a coach to establish themselves on a firm foundation and be equipped with the right tools.
-Once someone has found a particular area of coaching they are passionate in, they tend to specialise in it.
-However, whatever your chosen field, a coach needs to have a broad professional understanding of a number of different fields and industries.
+Reputable coaching qualifications assist a coach to establish themselves with a firm foundation and be equipped with the necessary tools.
+As part of this foundation, all coaches need to have a broad understanding of a number of different fields and industries.
 This includes understanding trends, changes and new developments within multiple sectors.
-Coaches therefore need to be self-motivated so that they are continually educating and equipping themselves.
+Therefore, another good coaching trait is self-motivation so as to be able to continually educate and upskill oneself.

-Undergoing training through an accredited institution, with a well-standing reputation, can make a difference in what coaching career doors open for you.
+To maximise coaching opportunities, your coaching training should be done through an accredited institution with a well-standing and internationally recognised reputation.
 SACAP has a range of coaching courses.
 These are accredited by the International Coaching Federation (ICF) and aligned with COMENSA.
 For more information on how to start becoming a coach, enquire now.